 Financial Advisor vs. Financial Planner vs. Personal CFO: Who Do You Actually Need?

 In Canada, the difference comes down to scope and standard of care.
 A Financial Advisor typically manages investment assets (stocks/bonds), while a Financial Planner maps out retirement scenarios and tax efficiency.
-A Personal CFO, however, functions as a strategic governor for your entire financial life—integrating tax, legal, and family governance into a ratified Constitution to verify solvency and protect against decision fatigue.
+A Personal CFO, however, functions as a strategic thinking partner for your entire financial life—integrating tax, legal, wealth management and family governance into an entire financial system.

 The Confusion of Titles